-Setup
+Setup and Upgrade

 Make a Runnable SD Card

 This form of SD card can be used to run the xTP software directly from the SD card.
 It does not update the software on the xTP itself.
 It could be useful in a case where you want to test new changes, but not update the reader software yet.